Fort Union Trading Post National Historic Site: History

 Fort Union, possibly first known as Fort Henry or Fort Floyd, was built in 1828 or 1829 by the Upper Missouri Outfit managed by Kenneth McKenzie; it was capitalized by John Jacob Astor's American Fur Company, Astor having created a virtual monopoly in fur trading.

+During the 1830s and '40s, the fort was at the center of the fur trade between the Upper Missouri and St. Louis.
+Significant amounts of local timber were used to build living quarters at the fort and to fuel steamboats.

 Until 1867, Fort Union was the central, and busiest, trading post on the upper Missouri, instrumental in developing the fur trade in Montana.
 Here Assiniboine, Crow, Cree, Ojibwe, Blackfoot, Hidatsa, Lakota, and other tribes traded buffalo robes and furs for trade goods.
 There was a market in manufactured beads, clay pipes, guns, blankets, knives, cookware, cloth, and alcohol.
 Historic visitors to the fort included John James Audubon, Sha-có-pay, Captain Joseph LaBarge, Kenneth McKenzie, Jesuit missionary Father Pierre-Jean De Smet, artist George Catlin, Sitting Bull, Karl Bodmer, Hugh Glass, and trader Jim Bridger.

+Federal soldiers dismantled the fort and used its logs to build Fort Buford.

 At first, Indians traded beaver pelts for Euro-American goods because there was demand for beaver hats in the East and in Europe.
 During the 1830s, silk and woolen hats became more popular and demand for beaver pelts decreased.
 The trade shifted to bison robes.

 During the historical period, Fort Union served as a haven for many frontier people and contributed to economic growth on the American northwestern frontier.
 As headquarters for the American Fur Company, it played a primary role in the growth of the fur trade.
 Fur trade entrepreneurs, such as Astor and successors, exerted considerable influence on government policies that affected the Indian nations of the region.
 The presence of the fort near the northern border of the United States also symbolized national sovereignty in the region.